theandrew168/dripfile/README.md

 ## Design
 This project is broken up into four sub-programs:
 * `dripfile-migrate` - compares and applies database migrations
+* `dripfile-scheduler` - manages transfer schedules and publishes them to the queue
+* `dripfile-worker` - watches the queue and performs file transfers
 * `dripfile-web` - primary CRUD application web server
-* `dripfile-worker` - watches the queue and performs file transfers
-* `dripfile-scheduler` - manages transfer schedules and publishes them to the queue
-* `dripfile-tap` - embedded program that bridges transfers within isolated networks

 ## Setup
-This project depends on the [Go programming language](https://golang.org/dl/) and the [TailwindCSS CLI](https://tailwindcss.com/blog/standalone-cli).
+This project depends on the [Go programming language](https://golang.org/dl/)

 ## Database
 This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage.